Lumpkin's Jail

 Lumpkin's Jail, also known as "the Devil's half acre", was a prominent slave-holding facility, or slave jail, and slave trading complex located in Richmond, Virginia, just three blocks from the state capitol building.
 More than five dozen firms traded in enslaved human beings within blocks of Richmond's Wall Street (now 15th Street) between 14th and 18th Streets between the 1830s and the end of the American Civil War.
-Its final and most notorious owner, Robert Lumpkin, bought and sold slaves throughout the South for well over twenty years, and Lumpkin's Jail became Richmond's largest slave-holding facility.
+Its final and most notorious owner, Robert Lumpkin, bought and sold slaves throughout the Southern United States for well over twenty years, and Lumpkin's Jail became Richmond's largest slave-holding facility.

 History

 Robert Lumpkin purchased three lots on Wall Street in Shockoe Bottom (named for nearby Shockoe Creek) on November 27, 1844, for roughly six thousand dollars.
 Although named after Lumpkin, the property had two previous owners, and the holding facility already existed.
 Lumpkin was also involved in the slave trade at the Birch Alley facility in Richmond.
 Not only the largest slave trader in Richmond at the time, Lumpkin became known for cruelty, publicly beating or torturing those who tried to escape.
 The "whipping room" inside the jail allowed slaves to be fastened by their wrists and ankles to iron rings while lying on the floor, and flogged.
 Four other lots on Wall Street (now 15th Street) contained slave jails; the area was collectively referred to as Lumpkin's Alley.

 Lumpkin's Jail complex actually contained four separate buildings: Lumpkin's residence, a guest house, a kitchen/bar and the "slave pen".
 The two-story brick slave pen was approximately forty feet long.
 The bottom floor was the main jail area, and typically temporarily held men, women and children who were fit to be sold to plantation owners or other slave traders.
 Lumpkin's slave breeding business provided hoods to the enslaved people forced to breed to keep them from knowing with whom they were having forced sex, as it could be someone they know, a niece, aunt, sister, or their own mother.
 The jail featured "barred windows, high fences, chained gates opening to the rutted streets, and all seen and smelled through a film of cooking smoke and stench of human excrement."
 At times, it was filled by so many slaves that they were virtually on top of one another, sometimes crammed into one room or floor and lacking toilets and outside access other than a small window.
 Slaves at the jail often died of disease or starvation, if not from beatings and torture.
 The nearby market with ready canal and railroad access was used as a slave market, or auctions were held in nearby hotels.
 Slaves were groomed, fed, and dressed up to be sold at auction, then pushed onto a boat or train to their next destination.